 Orphan packages are those packages that were installed as dependencies; however, the package installed as a dependency is no longer used.
 Hence, these packages are no longer needed and can be removed.

-To list orphan packages, execute the command pacman -Qdtq.
+To list orphan packages, execute the command pacman -Qdtq

 Explanation:

--d: To list dependency packages
+: To list dependency packages-t

--q: Quiet output
+: Quiet output

 Sample Output: